Dog Paw Pad Ointment for Burn Support

 Do not apply on open or bleeding wounds.
 Heal Care ointment contains arnica which may cause a skin allergy on some very sensitive pet’s.
 Try the product on a hairless part of the body first to test for sensitivity

-Should I regularly check my dog for scrapes and bruises?
+Should I check my dog regularly for injuries?